-Electric radiators are becoming a more popular for householders, providing an alternative to traditional water-based radiators.
+Electric radiators are becoming more popular among householders, providing an alternative to traditional water-based radiators.

 And it’s easy to see why: